monkphin/Colour-Forge/README.md

 - Similar to the Account page, the User Management page utilises flash messages to provide immediate feedback on both successful and unsuccessful actions.
 These messages inform the admin of scenarios such as incorrect password entries or attempts to reuse an existing password.
 Additionally, any changes made to a user's account automatically generate an email notification to that user.
 This notification serves as a confirmation of the action taken, offering reassurance to users and ensuring transparency by informing them of any modifications to their accounts.

+- This page features the ability to search for users by username.
+Currently this is not a paginated list, so will just return as a long, scrollable list.
+This, much like the Tag Search is a holdover from having such a small data set to work with that it honestly never occurred to me to use pagination.
+This will be added as part of the next release.

 <br>
 <details>
 <summary>User Admin</summary>